nivan/covidClusters/README.md

 ## How to setup the tool for your region

 After cloning the project, the user can create and configure an application and import the required datasets.
 Here, the bairrosRecife application (https://nivan.github.io/covidClusters/bairrosRecife/) will be used as an example.
-In general, each application is constituted of two files:
+Each application is constituted of two files:

 - index.html: mainly used to import libraries and datasets
 - main.js: contains the code of the multiple coordinated views widgets.

-It is also necessary to create a 'data' directory containing the required datasets.
-In general, our approach requires two datasets:
+It is also necessary to create a 'data' directory containing the required datasets (Note that a data directory already exists in this repository).
+Our approach requires two datasets:

 - **Boundaries of a location (BoL)**: Each location have geographical boundaries defined by a polygon, which constitute basic types of the leaflet map.
 For the bairrosRecife application, /data/boundariesBairros.js contains the boundaries of each district of Recife.
 This dataset is included in the index.html as